-1. The superintendent (or designee) may conduct an expulsion meeting, or may appoint one of the following persons to conduct the expulsion meeting:

-a. legal counsel

-b. a member of the administrative staff who did not expel the student and was not involved in the events giving rise to the expulsion.
+- 1. The superintendent (or designee) may conduct an expulsion meeting, or may appoint one of the following persons to conduct the expulsion meeting: - legal counsel - a member of the administrative staff who did not expel the student and was not involved in the events giving rise to the expulsion.